Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 Select the `Graph` view.
 ![Initial_Port_Graph](./images/Initial_Port_Graph.png)

 The Graph view shows the kernels in the graph and the input/output ports of the graph.
-Select the I/O tabs as shown in the above diagram.
+Select the I/O tabs as shown in the preceeding diagram.
 Observe the Throughput column in the I/O tab.

 The output PLIO port throughput shows the value 1795.8611 MBYTES PER SEC (MBPS).
-To get the throughput in Sample per second, this throughput needs to be divided by four because the data type used is `cint16`, which is four bytes in size.
-This gives a throughput value of 449.0 MSPS.
+To obtain the throughput in samples per second, divide the throughput by four.
+The data type used, `cint16`, is four bytes in size.
+This calculation results in a throughput value of 449.0 mega samples per second (MSPS).

 A more accurate throughput measurement can be made by measuring the steady state achieved in the final graph iteration.
 In vitis_analyzer, select the trace view and set markers to measure the throughput of this final iteration as shown below.
 Because each graph iteration processes 1024 samples, throughput = 1024/2.77 = 369.68 MSPS.

-Note: In the graph, select the output port which will show the net name, in this case it is net6.
-Then select the `Trace` view, which will show the selected net.
+Note: In the graph, select the output port which shows the net name, in this case it is net6.
+Then select the `Trace` view, which shows the selected net.

 ![Initial_Port_Graph](./images/Initial_Port_Trace.png)